nezaj/joewords/_posts/universal_links.md

 mkdir public/.well-known
 ```

 When using `create-react-app` files/folders put under the `public` directly will be copied as-is into the build folder. `CNAME` ensures your custom domain persists across deploys, `.nojekyll` ensures dotfiles will be served, and the  `.well-known` directory will house your `apple-app-site-association` config.
-Here’s how it looks for Stroopwafel I put this in _/public/.well-known/apple-app-site-association_
+Here’s how it looks for Stroopwafel.

 ```json